Traumatic Brain Injury

 If you, or someone you love, may have suffered a TBI it is important to consult with an expert as soon as possible.
 This cannot be overemphasized.
 Sometimes after an accident, victims decline treatment because they do not realize they have sustained a TBI.
 In addition, these injuries are not always easy to diagnose because they do not always leave a visible wound.
 Many TBI injuries and symptoms can take a few days or longer to become evident, which is why many TBI victims decline treatment after an accident.

-For over two decades, traumatic brain injury attorney Charles Scholle and the Scholle Law team have specialized in representing clients injured through the negligence of others.
+For over two decades, Georgia traumatic brain injury attorney Charles Scholle and the Scholle Law team have specialized in representing clients injured through the negligence of others.
 We bring significant expertise in cases involving very serious injury, including brain injury claims.
 Serious brain injury cases are legally and medically complex.
-Scholle Law understands not only the science, but how to value claims for damages in these cases, such as a lifetime of long-term care and a lost career.
-We have a record of positive results to back it up.
+Scholle Law understands not only the science involved, but how to value claims for damages in these cases, such as a lifetime of long-term care and a lost career.
+We have a record of positive results in these cases.

 Perhaps most importantly, we understand what accident victims experience and work to ease their burdens by communicating closely and explaining things clearly and thoroughly, freeing them to get back to their jobs, their families and their lives.
-If you believe you have suffered a brain injury because of someone else's carelessness, contact Charles Scholle and Scholle Law for help.
+If you believe you have suffered a brain injury due to someone else's carelessness, contact Scholle Law for help.

 To set up your free consultation, please send the firm a message online or call our offices toll-free at 1-866-972-5287 or in Atlanta at (770) 717-5100.